wmodes/blackrockstation/README.md

 ### Commands

-Here are the commands the trainaudio controller responds to:
+Here are the commands the train controller responds to:

 - set off
 - set on